-I tried a couple of the 15-minute and one-pot meals as well as the Chocolate Chip Cookies.
+I tried a couple of the 15-minute and one-pot meals as well as the low carb Chocolate Chip Cookies.
 Each recipe was easy to prepare using basic ingredients from my local supermarket.

 Although I received a complimentary copy of “Atkins: Eat Right, Not Less” to review, I also bought a copy to give as a gift.
 The book is a great starting point for anyone interested in moving to a low carb lifestyle.

 The book starts out by describing the “hidden sugar effect” – foods that you think are healthy that actually turn into sugar when digested.
 You don’t see the sugars, but your body does.
 And then, there’s a great overview of how Atkins works and tips for low carb living.